lukasz-karolewski/wireguard-manager/README.md

 ## Network architecture

+- prereq: each site has to have unique private address space ideally from 192.168.0.0/16 range

 - VPN uses 172.16.0.0/16 network
-- each site gets a /24 segment assigned,
+- each site gets a /24 segment assigned, from 172.16.0.0/16 range
-- each site has to have unique private address space ideally from 192.168.0.0/24, additional globally unique private networks can be added

-- clients get VPN network address and 2 configs for each site:
+- clients get an address at each site, and couple of useful predefined configs:
   - local only
+  - local only, pihole dns
+  - redirect-all, vpn dns
-  - redirect-all
+  - redirect-all, pihole dns

 ## Deployment

 Setup has 2 main steps:

-1. deploy and configure wireguard-manager on local server using docker
+1. deploy and configure wireguard-manager on local server using docker compose
 2. configure routing (enable packet forwarding, adjust firewall, add static routes on router)
 3. (optional) Configure remote sites (create user, setup sshd, configure routing, deploy config)